The Bedford Incident

 The Bedford Incident is a 1965 British-American Cold War film starring Richard Widmark and Sidney Poitier, with James MacArthur, Martin Balsam, Wally Cox, and Eric Portman in support.
-It was directed by James B. Harris, and produced by Harris and Widmark, adapted from a 1963 novel of the same name by Mark Rascovich, which borrowed from the plot of Herman Melville's Moby-Dick.
+It was directed by James B. Harris, and produced by Harris and Widmark, adapted from a 1963 novel of the same name by Mark Rascovich.

 At the time The Bedford Incident was produced, Harris was best known as the producer of three of Stanley Kubrick's films.
 When Kubrick decided to make Dr. Strangelove as a satirical black comedy rather than a dramatic thriller, Harris still wanted to create a serious nuclear confrontation film.
 With Kubrick's blessing and advice, he did.

 Plot

 It is 1963, at the height of the Cold War.
 The United States Navy destroyer USS Bedford is steaming in the Denmark Strait between Greenland and Iceland.
 It is under the strict command of controversial Captain Eric Finlander, an imperious martinet and relentless taskmaster.
 A popular civilian photojournalist, Ben Munceford, and the ship's new doctor, Lieutenant Commander Chester Potter, are dropped aboard by helicopter.
 Already there are Commodore Wolfgang Schrepke, a top U-boat ace of World War II and current Bundesmarine NATO naval advisor, and Ensign Ralston, an inexperienced young officer on edge from henpecking by Finlander for small errors.

 When the Bedford detects a Soviet submarine just off the coast of Greenland, Finlander mercilessly stalks his prey as it goes from international waters into Greenland's territorial waters, seeking safety under an ice shelf.
 Sonar contact is lost in a field of icebergs.
 Knowing the diesel-powered sub will have to surface within 24 hours to replenish its air and run its engines to recharge its batteries, he plays a waiting game.
-The crew never complains, but Potter is concerned that maintaining so high level of sustained vigilance is dangerous and suggests measures for easing it, all of which Finlander dismisses out of hand.
+The crew never complains, but Potter is concerned that maintaining such a high level of sustained vigilance is dangerous and suggests measures for easing it, all of which Finlander dismisses out of hand.

-Munceford is ostensibly aboard to photograph life on a Navy destroyer, but his real interest is the outspoken Finlander, who stood out in the U.S. military for publicly insisting more force had been called for in the recent Cuban Missile Crisis.
+Munceford is ostensibly aboard to photograph life on a Navy destroyer, but his real interest is the outspoken Finlander, who stood out in the US military for publicly insisting more force had been called for in the recent Cuban Missile Crisis.
 When Munceford asks Finlander if this is why, though he gets results and has a loyal crew, he was recently passed over for promotion to admiral, Finlander becomes hostile and accuses Munceford of misinterpreting the facts.
 When challenged how far he would go in waging his personal Cold War he responds that he would go "all the way" to save his country, though after calming down he insists "all the way" doesn't really mean "all the way", and that his current dogged and even aggressive pursuit is just a deterrent.